SunnyHaze/IML-ViT/README.md

 Currently, You can follow the tutorial to experience the running pipeline of IML-ViT.
 The only difference from the Colab version is the lack of a playground for testing online images.

 - Step 1: You should install the packages in [requirements.txt](./requirements.txt) with `pip install -r requirements.txt` first.
-- Step 2: You should download the pre-trained IML-ViT weights from [Google Drive](https://drive.google.com/file/d/1xXJGJPW1i5j9Pc1JKd7fJmIAQkvt9jY7/view?usp=sharing) or [Baidu NetDisk](https://pan.baidu.com/s/1V-l1C6jCLBQTobrJcXDl7g?pwd=s835) and place them as `./checkpoints/iml-vit_checkpoint.pth`.
+- Step 2: You should download the pre-trained IML-ViT weights from [Google Drive](https://drive.google.com/drive/folders/1Ztyiy2cKJVmyusYMUlwuyPecBefTJCPT?usp=sharing) or [Baidu NetDisk](https://pan.baidu.com/s/1IqyJdFLUo9bXEhvqOJkvvg?pwd=2k0o) and place the checkpoint you selected as `./checkpoints/iml-vit_checkpoint.pth`.
-  - Note that this checkpoint is the 144 epoch trained on CASIAv2's both authentic and manipulated images with NVIDIA 3090 GPUs with batchsize=1.
 - Step 3: You can follow the instructions in [Demo.ipynb](./Demo.ipynb) to see how we pad the images and inference with the IML-ViT.

 ### 3.3 Training on your datasets